 One useful method for journaling is to use a “stream of consciousness” approach – not putting a whole lot of thought into what you are going to write and exactly how to write it, but simply to start writing and to keep writing continuously – whether or not it’s connected to your caregiving duties or not.
 Remember, your writing will not be seen by others (unless you decide to share it), or graded.
 Forget about perfect grammar, punctuation, and spelling, and just let your feelings flow out onto the paper.

 If finding time and energy to devote to journaling is a struggle, contact Grace Home Care, the top-rated providers of senior care in Topeka, KS and the surrounding communities.
 We’re always available to provide regular, ongoing respite care services that give family caregivers the time they need for themselves.
 Let us partner with you to make sure your loved one receives the highest possible quality of care, while you enjoy the healthy life balance you need and deserve.

-Call us at 785-286-2273 for additional helpful caregiving tips or to arrange a free in-home consultation to learn more about our top-rated Topeka dementia care and respite care services.
+Call us at 785-286-2273 for additional helpful caregiving tips or to arrange a free in-home consultation to learn more about our top-rated senior care in Topeka, KS and nearby areas.
 For more information about each of the communities we serve, please visit our Service Area page.